mukarramali/bin/src/pages/posts/6-06-2018-android-deployment.md

 docker exec ${container_name} ruby /${app_name}/scripts/compile.rb -k /${app_name}/config.yaml
 ```

 Here we first check if the container already exists.
-And then create accordingly.
+Then create accordingly.
 While creating the container, we *mount* our current project directory.
 So next time we run this container, our updated project will already be there in the container.

 ### *Stage 3*: Running container, *Build Stage*

 We run the container, with our compile script.
-Passing the signing config file we created earlier.
+Pass the signing config file we created earlier.

 ```ruby
 config = YAML.load_file(key_config_file)